 - Studio One's Auto-Scroll and Snap functions (both available on the controller) work independently in both the Arrange and Editor windows.
 Therefore you can use the Focus buttons to shift the focus of those two functions between the two windows. - The Arrange and Editor windows steal focus for event navigation when active, so the focus buttons can be used to toggle navigation of events between either window as well as perform selection actions.

 Modifiers & Focus Buttons

-SHIFT + FOCUS ARRNGE: disables the event gain envelope for the selected event/s.
+SHIFT + FOCUS ARRNGE: increases event gain by 1dB for the selected event/s.